The TGO Challenge is an annual backpacking event in which participants walk from the west coast of Scotland to the east.

 It is very much NOT a competition or a running event.
 There are no prizes or medals and you will be a participant not a contestant.
 Everyone gets the same certificate and T-shirt at the end and there is no special kudos in fast or high crossings.

-It takes place every May.
-TGOC22 runs from 10th-27th May with each participant having a maximum of 15 days to cross.
+It takes place every May in the two weeks running up to the English Spring bank holiday.
+TGOC23 runs from 11th-26th May with participants having a maximum of 15 days to cross.

 Both – you can hike solo or in a group of up to four.

 400 paid entries plus a small number of people associated with the Event and its sponsors are offered places with the aim of 330-350 participants setting off from the West Coast.

 If it is oversubscribed a draw is held for places.
 Those with suitable experience who are unlucky will be guaranteed entry the next time they apply.

 That’s up to you – there are 14 starting places on the West Coast – click here to see them, and you can end your walk anywhere between Fraserburgh and Arbroath on the East Coast.
 You can plan a route through the glens or, if you have sufficient experience, take to the summits and ridges or do a bit of both.
 You can of course take inspiration from previous Challengers blogs and accounts but please don’t copy an entire route.
 The vetting team offers comment and advice to help you make it safe and achievable.
 At the end of the day, though, it’s your own bespoke route!

 Most routes cover between 290-340km (180 and 210 miles).
 Most participants for between 20 and 25km (12 – 15 miles).